benlubas/.dotfiles/nvim/README.md

   the word so that spelling suggestions line up as if you were seeing completion menu suggestions
   ![image](https://github.com/benlubas/.dotfiles/assets/56943754/3e5c60b3-c980-4fcf-97c0-f2c623890093)

-I have mapping for all the normal ones, like project files, current buf fuzzy find, etc. I have custom pickers (located here [/lua/benlubas/telescope/](./lua/benlubas/telescope/)) for:
+I have mappings for all the normal ones, like project files, current buf fuzzy find, etc. I have custom pickers (located here [/lua/benlubas/telescope/](./lua/benlubas/telescope/)) for:

 - Importing Harpoon marks that were used on other branches